 Summarize any text online in just a few seconds.

-Keep this service free, visit our sponsor:
+Keep this service free (and get awesome discounts), visit our sponsor:

 Copy and paste your loooong text below.